Five Tips for Safe Travel During the Summer

 While summer might seem like a safer time to travel than winter, it is important to remember that the intensity of the summer sun can seriously impair visibility.
-The sun’s glare can make it difficult to notice when other vehicles are maneuvering and can also present challenges when it comes to spotting wildlife, cyclists, and pedestrians.
-It may be worth investing in polarized sunglasses for your summer road trip, as they are designed to help reduce glare and provide clearer vision in bright light.
+The sun’s glare can make it difficult to notice when other vehicles are maneuvering.
+It can also present challenges when it comes to spotting wildlife, cyclists, and pedestrians.
+It may be worth investing in polarized sunglasses for your summer road trip.
+They are designed to help reduce glare and provide clearer vision in bright light.

 Avoid Distracted Driving

-Driving while distracted is a serious road hazard.
+Driving while distracted is a serious road hazard, and it’s illegal in Oklahoma.
 While you are in the driver’s seat, it is important that you do not text or speak on your cell phone, even if it is hands-free.
 You should also avoid programming your GPS while driving.

 Children can be a particular distraction as well.
 Providing your kids with car games, books, or toys they can play with safely in the back seat can keep them entertained so that you can focus on the road.